tanadelgigante/dawarizer/README.md

 Then restart your Home Assistant instance.

-This component is not affiliated or related to Dawarich developers and is used for study of the Dawarich and Home Assistan capabilities.
+This component is not affiliated or related to Dawarich developers and is used for study of the Dawarich and Home Assistant capabilities.
 This component is intended "as-is" and the author is not responsible for malfunctioning or damaging of your systems.
 Any collaboration is welcome.